UK Compliance

 General Data Protection Regulation (GDPR)

-The GDPR is a European Union regulation that applies to any organization processing personal data of EU residents, regardless of location.
-Key requirements include: data subject rights, data breach reporting, potential DPO appointment, privacy by design, and organizational accountability.
-UK organizations must comply with the GDPR to avoid significant fines and reputational damage.
+The GDPR is a European Union regulation that applies to any organisation processing personal data of EU residents, regardless of location.
+Key requirements include: data subject rights, data breach reporting, potential DPO appointment, privacy by design, and organisational accountability.
+UK organisations must comply with the GDPR to avoid significant fines and reputational damage.

 Key requirements include: